klandon/rbac-demo/README.md

 Error from server (Forbidden): deployments.apps is forbidden: User "george" cannot create resource "deployments" in API group "apps" in the namespace "default"
 ```

-Well thats no good I want george to deploy that app, but maybe not in the default namespace as it is bad practice so lets create a new space for george to do his deployment.
+Well thats no good I want george to deploy that app, but maybe not in the default namespace as it is bad practice so create a new space for george to do his deployment.

 ### RBAC Full Permissions

-- yet again lets switch back a user that has the access we need for creating objects
+- yet again switch back to a user that has the access we need for creating objects

 ```
 github/rbac-demo/rbac-readonly  master ✗ system                                                                                                                                                                                     1h3m ⚑ ✚ ◒  ⍉